aws-containers/proton-codebuild-provisioning-examples/cdk/service-templates/ecs-fargate-service/README.md

 ### What this builds

-This template bundle will build deploy the following:
+This template bundle will deploy the following:

 - ECS task definition with Fargate as the compute
 - ECS service with desired task count and compute requirements defined in the schema